 The Compassionate Guide is a book I wrote, inspired by the surprising experiences and insights I gained with my research on social robots for people with special needs.
 It explores philosophical and psychological concepts like intelligence, trust, consciousness, truth, emotions, compassion, friendship and especially suspension of disbelief.

-On this page, you’ll find links to reviews, media coverage, video’s illustrating the philosophical and psychological issues addressed in the book (I use these in lectures, workshops and presentations) and downloads like references and documents on thought experiments.
+On this page, you’ll find links to reviews, media coverage, video’s illustrating the philosophical and psychological issues addressed in the book (I use these in lectures, workshops and presentations) and downloads like a press kit, references and documents on thought experiments.

 Citing a customer review on Amazon.com: